 In the late 18th century there were probably about 90,000 Māori in New Zealand.
-Māori life expectancy was about 25–30 years – as high or higher than much of Europe.
+Māori life expectancy was about 25–30 years – as high as or higher than in much of Europe.
 Māori had high birth and death rates, so natural increase of the population was low.
-They were isolated from the great worldwide killer diseases, such as malaria or the plague.
+They were isolated from the great worldwide killer diseases, such as malaria and the plague.

 In 1896 the Māori population reached a low of about 42,000.